rahulkumarpahwa/dsa-with-c-lang/readme.md

 6. Search with Binary Search Tree.
 7. Iterative Search with Binary Search Tree.
 8. Insertion on Binary trees with Linked representation.
+9. Deletion on Binary trees with Linked representation.

 ## Topics to be covered: